 - Use of illegal drugs, such as cocaine or methamphetamine

-- Electrolyte abnormalities, such as with potassium or magnesium
+- Significant electrolyte abnormalities, such as with potassium or magnesium

 Ventricular fibrillation is always diagnosed in an emergency situation.
 Your doctors will know if you're in ventricular fibrillation based on results from:

 - Heart monitoring.
 A heart monitor that will read the electrical impulses that make your heart beat will show that your heart is beating erratically or not at all.

 - Pulse check.
 In ventricular fibrillation, there will be no pulse.

 Tests to diagnose the cause of ventricular fibrillation

 To find out what caused your ventricular fibrillation, you'll have additional tests, which can include:

 - Electrocardiogram (ECG).
 This test records the electrical activity of your heart via electrodes attached to your skin.
 Impulses are recorded as waves displayed on a monitor or printed on paper.
 Because injured heart muscle doesn't conduct electrical impulses normally, the ECG may show that a heart attack has occurred or is in progress.